-One Brüel & Kjær 2250 Type 1 sound analyser (s/n 2759405) was used to conduct 15-minute attended measurements and record one-third octave frequency and statistical noise indices.
-The sound analyser was calibrated before and on completion of the surveys using a Svantek SV36 sound level calibrator (s/n 79952).
+A Brüel & Kjær 2250 Type 1 sound analyser (s/n 2759405) was used to conduct 15-minute attended measurements and record one-third octave frequency and statistical noise indices.
+The sound analyser was calibrated before and on completion of each measurement using a Svantek SV36 sound level calibrator (s/n 79952).
 Instrumentation calibration certificates are provided in Appendix D.

-Where possible throughout each survey, the operator has quantified the contribution of site noise and other significant noise sources.
-This was done by matching audible sounds with the response of the sound analyser (where applicable) and/or via post-analysis of data (eg low-pass filtering).
+Where possible throughout each measurement, the operator has quantified separately site noise and other significant sources.
+This was done by matching audible sounds with the sound analyser response (where applicable) and/or via post-analysis of data (eg low-pass filtering).